* Chinese iron ore futures down for second day

 Part of that additional tonnage could find its way into China where stocks of imported ore at its ports reached an all-time high of 154.4 million tonnes last week.
 SH-TOT-IRONINV

-The most-active iron ore on the Dalian Commodity Exchange closed down 1.1 percent at 522 yuan ($82) a tonne, having hit 518 yuan earlier, near Tuesday’s three-week trough.
+The most-active iron ore on the Dalian Commodity Exchange was down 1.3 percent at 521 yuan ($82) a tonne by 0243 GMT, having hit 518 yuan earlier, near Tuesday’s three-week trough.

 “I think it’s more a case of markets looking at the potential for increased supply and also the possibility that demand might slow down seasonally,” said Ric Spooner, chief market analyst at CMC Markets.